 Let’s all admit it, some of the best years of our lives are spent away from home at college.
 I remember that first day that my parents drop me off on campus.
 That day was exciting and terrifying at the same time.
 Would I make friends?
 How would I find my classes?
 How would l carry my huge art portfolio up all those stairs!
-The questions went on.
+And what about decorating my sorority room?

 Back In The Old Days

 There were no cell phones or internet in 1985 so socializing meant hanging out in the lounge or dining hall.
 My roommate spent 6 out of 7 nights with her boyfriend.
 Sophomore year I decided to rush a sorority hoping to make more friends.
 But little did I know I would be making friends for a lifetime.